-This document describes the outcome of the review undertaken by the quality team (SPME and PPME).
+The following webpage describes the outcome of the review undertaken.
 It is important that the functions and purpose of the Quality Panel is seen in the context of the overarching Quality Framework within which it is embedded.

 Aim of Quality Panel

-The aim of a Quality Panel is to provide improvement in the quality of postgraduate medical education.
+The aim of a Quality Panel is to provide improvement in the quality of postgraduate medical education (PGME).
 This will be achieved by an annual quality review of all the posts contained with the approved GMC training programme under assessment.

 What is a Quality Panel?

-A quality panel is an annual meeting of selected individuals involved in the training programme under discussion.
+A Quality Panel is an annual meeting of selected individuals involved in the training programme under discussion.
 It has the remit to evaluate all the composite posts within the programme.
-It has a necessity to discuss information as described in this document.
 It has a mandate to produce an outcome for each post.
 It must restrict its comments to the posts and not the post holders.
-The composition, information to discuss and output is described later in this document.
+The composition, information to discuss and output is described later in this text.

-There is acknowledgement that the programmes for which quality panels should run vary in their post composition, locality over which they run and specialty requirements that they should consider.
+There is acknowledgement that the programmes for which Quality Panels should run vary in their post composition, locality over which they run and specialty requirements that they should consider.
 The composition of the panel and its discussions should reflect this.
-The data considered and outcome of panels must have consistency across the whole of HEE, working across the South West, for our quality processes to be robust and credible.
+The data considered and outcome of panels should have consistency across the whole of HEE, working across the South West, for our quality processes to be robust and credible.
+1

 The Quality Panel Process

-Each training programme will run an annual quality programme.
+Each training programme will run an annual quality panel.

 External representation will occur at either the request of the panel Chair or the Quality Team.

-A Head of School, Associate Dean or Quality Team member may attend the panel at the request of the panel members or in quality assurance capacity.
+A Head of School (HOS), Associate Dean (AD) or Quality Team member may attend the panel at the request of the panel members or in quality assurance capacity.